ANTONY1071/project-1/README.md

 !.Utilised Gemini AI to create a ideal text file for easy navigation 2.Found many mmistake along the code but corrected many of them after various trial and error

+###Instructions for users:
+>the words need to be typed properly (the first letter always caps)
+>Anyone can utilies my code as long as given the proper credits

 Credits:
 My teachers
 Friends
 online platforms like gemini
 books(learning with python by Aurora Sumita).

+-------I am tring to make this into a proper app in the future so stay tuned-------